 , and Injustice: Gods Among Us

-The character has been one of Batman's most enduring love interests.
+The character has been one of Batman's most enduring love interests, and is considered as possibly the most natural one to him.
 Many modern writers have also interpreted her activities and costumed identity as a response to a history of abuse.

 This series provides examples of: